The Rise and Fall of Old Facebook Games

 FarmVille Mania

-In June 2009, Zynga launched FarmVille, and nothing was ever the same.
-Within weeks, it became a cultural phenomenon.
-By March 2010, it boasted 83 million monthly active users—making it more popular than Twitter at the time.
+In June 2009, Zynga launched FarmVille.
+Within nine months it had 83 million monthly active users — more than Twitter at the time.

-The genius of FarmVille wasn’t innovation—it was perfection of existing mechanics:
+FarmVille’s brilliance wasn’t invention.
+It was the perfection of existing mechanics:

 The 2009 Roster